Prevention of Diet-Related Diseases and Disparities

 NIFA’s Impact

 NIFA recognizes that nutrition could be one of the most cost-effective approaches to address many of the societal and economic challenges faced across the globe today.
-NIFA’s nutrition efforts are grounded in the Dietary Guidelines for Americans, Physical Activity Guidelines for Americans, and other federal food and nutrition guidelines and priorities including The President’s Make America Healthy Again initiative.
+NIFA’s nutrition efforts are grounded in the Dietary Guidelines for Americans, Physical Activity Guidelines for Americans, and other federal food and nutrition guidelines and priorities.
 NIFA partners with the Land-grant University System and government, private, and nonprofit organizations to support science to advance understanding of what is in the foods and beverages we produce and how do our products best serve their final users either humans or animals.
 The agency also invests in developing nutrition scientists across all stages of professional development and building their capacity to work across disciplines and entities to advance nutritional sciences research, policy, and practice.

 Relevant NIFA Programs